 Another free service to check out is Ticket to Work.
-They are a free and voluntary program that can help individuals receiving SSDI or SSI benefits go to work, so they can become financially independent.
+They are a free and voluntary program that can help individuals receiving SSDI or SSI benefits go to work to become financially independent.

-If you're dealing with a cancer diagnosis, Cancer and Careers offers free advice, interactive tools, and educational events.
+Cancer and Careers offers free advice, interactive tools, and educational events if you’re dealing with a cancer diagnosis.

-A chronic illness doesn’t mean giving up on your dreams.
+Having a chronic illness doesn’t mean giving up on your career dreams.
 You don’t have to feel like you’re unable to contribute and support your family.
-Chronic illness can become very isolating, painful and difficult, but there are many great, flexible options for earning money from home that you’ll feel proud of.
+Chronic illness can become very isolating, painful, and challenging, but there are many flexible options for earning money from home.